Space Quest V: The Next Mutation

 • Our score: 7

-Back in this site’s earlier days Rik reviewed the first installment in Sierra On-Line’s series of scifi parody adventures, Space Quest (or more accurately, he looked at the VGA remake).
+Back in this site’s earlier days Rik reviewed the first instalment in Sierra On-Line’s series of sci-fi parody adventures, Space Quest (or more accurately, he looked at the VGA remake).
 He wasn’t especially impressed and vowed never to return to the series.
 Many years later I thought to myself, maybe the later games improved on the original?
 So I decided to step in and thus began a journey through the adventures of Roger Wilco, Space Janitor.

 I had intended to complete the series over the course of a year.
 Should be doable, right?
 Actually it was a terrible idea because at the time I was just a few months away from welcoming my new baby daughter to the world.
 Even before they arrive there’s plenty to do instead of gaming (memories of piles of flat-pack baby furniture).
 So anyway instead of a coherent, structured process, “project Space Quest” became a more typical FFG affair – slow, erratic and fitted in between other gaming, frequently abandoned and restarted.